 The first contract – Compromesso

 Once the price and terms for the purchase are agreed with the seller it’s time to sign the first contract (Compromesso).
 This is a contract that stipulates the sale price, when the final contract will be done etc. Once the contract is signed, the Compromesso binds both you and the seller to the sale.
 At this stage you are expected to pay a deposit (usually 10-15% of the sale price of the house) and our commission of 3 % + VAT (Minimum fee is € 3.000 + VAT).
 If you pull out after signing the compromesso you lose your deposit and commission payment.
-If the owner pulls out they have to pay you double the deposit to you.

 The final contract at the Notary’s office